TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 This dish soap performed best on my stainless steel pans.
 Bringing them back to a brilliant shine after a timing mishap one chili and taco night produced a fair amount of burnt residue.

-AspenClean is a brand with a long list of eco-credentials...but a short list of chemical ingredients.
+AspenClean is a brand with a long list of eco-credentials, but a short list of chemical ingredients.

-The bottle is made from 100% recycled plastic, and the Leaping Bunny certification gives you peace of mind that this detergent is vegan and has not been tested on animals.
+The bottle is made from 100% recycled plastic, and the Leaping Bunny certification gives peace of mind that this detergent is vegan and has not been tested on animals.

 Ingredients: Purified water (Aqua, eau), Lauryl/myristyl glucoside (Coconut-based cleanser), Cocamidopropyl hydroxysultaine (Coconut-based cleanser), Sodium lauroamphoacetate (Coconut-based cleanser), Lauramine oxide (Coconut-based cleanser), Sodium chloride (Natural salt), Vegetable glycerin (Plant-based skin softener), Benzisothiazolinone (Biodegradable preservative), Tetrasodium glutamate diacetate (Plant-based cleanser), Sodium lauroyl sarcosinate (Coconut oil-based cleanser), Natural fragrance, Citric acid (Plant-based pH neutralizer), Sodium citrate (Plant-based water softener), Himalayan pink sea salt, Aloe barbadensis (Aloe vera) leaf juice.